 One of the error messages that you might encounter when charging your Apple iPhone is the one that states, “This accessory may not be supported.”
 As the message implies, your device is telling you that something’s not right and so it stops charging.
 If you’re seeing the same warning prompt when trying to charge your iPhone, then this post will help explain to you the reason why this happens and how to correct it.
 Read on to learn what to do if your iPhone says that “This accessory may not be supported.”

 For smartphone owners who found our site while trying to find a solution, try to see if your phone is one of the devices we support.
 If it is, then visit the troubleshooting page for that device, browse through it to find issues that are similar with yours and feel free to use our solutions and workarounds.
 However, if you still need our help after that, then fill up our iPhone issues questionnaire and hit submit to contact us.

-What causes this warning prompt to show up on your Apple iPhone?
+What causes “accessory may not be supported” prompt to show up on your Apple iPhone?